ryanspoone/Server-Performance-Evaluation-Tool/docs/getting_started.rst

 .. code-block:: bash

-    # Install `python3`
+    pip3 install .
-    apt-get install python3
+    python3 setup install
-    # or `yum install python3`
-    # or `zypper install python3`

-    # Change into the Server Performance Evaluation Tool root directory

-    # You may need to allow `run` to be executable
-    chmod +x run

 ***
 Run
 ***

-Once everything is set up, you can simply run Server Performance Evaluation Tool by executing the ``run`` file:
+Once everything is set up, you can simply run Server Performance Evaluation Tool by executing the ``spet`` command:

 **Note: You need root access to run Server Performance Evaluation Tool.**

 .. code-block:: bash

-    # In the Server Performance Evaluation Tool root directory
-    sudo ./run
+    spet

-If for some reason, the run file does not work, you can call Server Performance Evaluation Tool by doing the following within the same directory:
+If for some reason, the CLI does not work, you can call Server Performance Evaluation Tool module with the following:

 .. code-block:: bash

-    python3 spet/
+    python3 -m spet
-    # or `cd spet`
-    # and `sudo python3 main.py`

 *******
 Results